menu iconknow your dna logosearch icon

 Environmental risks run in families due to shared behaviors and living conditions.

+If your risk is purely environmental, you can make changes that will significantly reduce your risk.
 In this case, your risk is not genetic.
-However, the disease may run in your family because more than one person was exposed to an environmental factor.
+However, the disease may run in your family because more than one person was exposed to a certain damaging environmental factor.

 For example, if your mother developed lung cancer after smoking cigarettes most of her life, there’s a chance second-hand smoke exposure affected you, making you more at risk for lung cancer.
+You weren’t born with a lung cancer gene, but your environment created a higher risk.

 However, if you choose not to smoke and avoid other things that increase your risk of cancer, you’ll have a smaller chance of developing the disease despite your original environmental risk.